If junk mail filters aren’t working in Mail on Mac

-Tell Mail that a message is legitimate by marking it as not junk.
-Click Not Junk in the banner of the message; or select the message, then click the Not Junk button in the Mail toolbar (or use the Touch Bar).
+Tell Mail that a message is legitimate.
+In the banner of the message, click Move to Inbox, or select the message, then click the Not Junk button in the Mail toolbar (or use the Touch Bar).

 Add the sender to the Contacts app.
 See Use information found in Mail in other apps.

-Review your junk mail settings in the Junk Mail pane of Mail preferences, as well as any rules you might have created to handle junk mail, and make changes as necessary.
+Review your Junk Mail settings, as well as any rules you might have created to handle junk mail, and make changes as necessary.